ming0627/bellyfed-new/MIGRATION.md

 9. **Types**: Seven type definition files have been created, providing the necessary type information for the migrated services and components.
 This represents 54% completion of the types section.

 10. **Utils**: The events utility has been implemented, providing standardized event processing for the application.
 This is a critical component for the event-driven architecture.

+11. **Pages Complete**: All 56 pages in the Pages category have been successfully migrated and implemented (100% completion).
+This includes all core user-facing pages, authentication pages, admin pages, AI center pages, chatbot pages, and utility pages.
+The pages follow the established patterns with TypeScript/JavaScript ES modules, explicit .js extensions, orange-peach color theme, and accessibility compliance.

 ### Priority Recommendations